 Common funding and investment types include-

-Bootstrapping – Scrape together capital by selling personal assets, apply for low-interest government loans, or borrow from family and friends to fund your plans.
+Bootstrapping – Scrape together capital by selling personal assets, applying for low-interest government loans, or borrowing from family and friends to fund your plans.

 Famous examples – Amazon Studios TV and film production, Pebble Technology Corp. with consumer electronics like smartwatches